 Many customers rely on Firgelli linear actuators to automate lifting the hatch cover on their truck, to conceal a trapdoor leading to the wine cellar, or to actuate an air-brake on a Lamborghini.
 To achieve these projects two actuators can be placed on either side of the hatch to lift it up, but sometimes a customer will reach out informing us that either their hatch broke or the motor burnt out because the actuators did not move at the same speed.

 What’s going on?
 Fortunately we can confidently say that this is not a design fault in our linear actuators, rather an inherent property of all DC motors.
-Whether it is ours or a competitor’s, two DC motors will never move perfectly in synchronous with each other without a closed feedback loop using an encoder.
+Whether it is ours or another companies Actuators, two DC motors will never move perfectly in synchronous with each other without a closed feedback loop using an encoder.

 There are numerous reasons for this including, but not limited to: